-- Applicants must have a steady form of income.
+- Applicants must have reliable independent income.

 If an applicant meets those basic requirements, chances are they will be able to find approval from some sort of credit card.
 Lenders will also do a hard credit check to determine approval, interest rates, and other funding details.
-If you are currently going through the bankruptcy or pre-bankruptcy process, you may want to consider applying for a credit card at another time.

 There are five main categories credit bureaus collect data on to compile your credit score and determine your credit score.
-And, having a credit card has the potential to affect them all.

 Payment history includes paying bills and other financial obligations on time, like credit card balances.
 How on time you are with making payments is the most influential factor that goes into your credit report.
 Missing just one monthly payment on your credit card can negatively affect your credit score for up to seven years!